-Exhibit 5, highlights that the key reason for the improved projection related to increased income.
-Income in 2018/19 was £1.7 million higher than budget, partly as a result of the release of deferred income as a result of previous weaknesses in record keeping and communication across the College.
+Exhibit 5, highlights that the key reason for the improved projection related to income.
+Income in 2018/19 was £1.7 million higher than budget, partly as a result of weaknesses in record keeping and communication across the College.

 Exhibit 5: The College's income was significantly higher than budgeted within financial monitoring reports